 How many steps do you walk each day?

 You may have heard the general recommendation to walk 10,000 steps per day.
-This is a good goal for someone just getting started.
+There is nothing magic about this number, but it is a goal to get you started and keep you motivated.
 You simply start tracking your steps and gradually increase over a period of time.

 How far is 10,000 steps?
 An average person has a stride length of approximately 2.1 to 2.5 feet.
 That means that it takes over 2,000 steps to walk one mile; and 10,000 steps would be almost 5 miles.
 A sedentary person may only average 1,000 to 3,000 steps a day.
 For these people adding steps has many health benefits.

 Wearing a pedometer or fitness tracker is an easy way to track your steps each day.
 Start by wearing the pedometer every day for one week.
 Put it on when you get up in the morning and wear it until bed time.
 Record your daily steps in a log or notebook.
 By the end of the week you will know your average daily steps.
 You might be surprised how many, or how few, steps you get in each day.

 A reasonable goal is to increase average daily steps each week by 500 per day until you can easily average 10,000 per day.
 Example: If you currently average 3000 steps each day, your goal for week one is 3500 each day.
 Your goal week two is 4000 each day.
 Continue to increase each week and you should be averaging 10,000 steps by the end of 14 weeks.

 There are many ways to increase daily steps.
 Here are few suggestions.
 Use your imagination and come up with your own list:

 - Take a walk with your spouse, child, or friend